Aligning Risk Management Systems with Business Success

 Risk management plays a crucial role in the success and sustainability of all organizations.
 It’s a dynamic field that constantly evolves to address new challenges and opportunities.

 Loren hopes for a future where risk management and strategy are tightly linked.
 He also believes that risk professionals should find companies with products and missions that they can stand behind.
-Only then can they purposefully integrate risk management into the fabric of the organization.

-Risk professionals need to be proactive and forward-looking instead of being reactive.
-They need to be a “nucleus” that ties everything together.
 By being proactive, embracing internal consultancy, building trust, and becoming strategic partners, risk managers can lead their organizations to a more resilient and prosperous future.